Best duvets 2024 – I've tested over 20 options to find the best-in-class

 Temperature regulation: Finding the best summer duvet isn't just about opting for a low tog duvet, good temperature regulation is actually far more important, especially in Britain where night time temperatures can still fluctuate dramatically in summer.
 That's why a lightweight wool duvet is brilliant summer option, as the temperature regulation wool provides is far superior to any other duvet fill.
 I slept under this Woolroom duvet from May to September without any overheating on hot nights and stayed cosy on cooler nights.

-Feel: When I first unpacked this duvet I have to admit I was a little underwhelmed by how thin it felt.
-There's no indulgent squashiness to it, instead it feels very utilitarian.
-However, you definitely shouldn't judge a book by its cover in this case because its performance is 100% worth the sacrifice in aesthetics, especially if you're a hot sleeper.
+Feel: When I first unpacked this duvet I thought there's no way it was going to keep me warm enough and was a little disappointed by how flat it looked on the bed.
+There's no squashiness to it, instead it feels thin and feel very utilitarian.
+However, you definitely shouldn't judge this book by its cover because its performance is 100% worth the sacrifice in aesthetics, especially if you're a hot sleeper.
 (Although, I do wish Woolroom would make the corners square as its rounded edges do not fit a duvet cover well!)

 Ease of care: Unlike most wool duvets, Woolroom's Deluxe duvet can be machine-washed at 40°c following the brand's instructions, making it far easier to care for than most .
 You will need to line dry it rather than tumble dry it, but as this is a summer duvet you should have good weather on your side.

-Value for money: This is a mid-range wool duvet and, whilst definitely not cheap, it does offer a lot of USPs that make it worth the investment.
+Value for money: This is a mid-range wool duvet.
+It definitely isn't cheap, but it does offer a lot of USPs that make it worth the investment.
 Firstly, it's the only wool duvet that comes with a sleep trial, that means you can sleep-test it for 30 nights on your own bed to see if it transforms your sleep in the same way it has mine.
 It also comes in three warmth levels, plus an all-season option, and four bed sizes.
 Plus, it's machine washable.
 I haven't found any other wool duvet that offers all of those benefits.

 Summer duvet alternatives